 Puerto Rico has had great receivers in its history.
 “Pudge” has already made it to Cooperstown and for everyone, it is clear that Yadier Molina will also be acknowledged, five years after he decides to end his successful career with the Major Leagues.

-“Yadi” has played 18 seasons in the majors, always with the St. Louis Cardinals.
+“Yadi” played 20 seasons in the majors, always with the St. Louis Cardinals.
 During this period, he has won two World Series rings, nine Golden Gloves and one Silver Bat.
 In 2018 he received the “Roberto Clemente” award for his support to the Puerto Rican communities most affected after the passage of Hurricane Maria.

 Felix “Tito” Trinidad